Layout

 Revise and Finalize

-After completing the RACI chart, share it with your staff, including all necessary stakeholders, and gather their feedback.
+After completing the RACI chart, share it with your staff, including all necessary stakeholders, like the tester, and gather their feedback.
 Make necessary changes and revise the chart until everyone’s on board and the chart is approved.
+This collaborative process can also be followed during the retrospective to ensure continuous improvement and alignment within the team.

 Best Practices for Creating a RACI Matrix